Spirals-Team/correctness-attraction-experiments/README.md

 * sort : Perturbation on Quicksort.
 * zip : Perturbation on LZW compression.
 * md5 : Perturbation on MD5 hash function.
+* sudoku : Perturbation on a Sudoku solver.

 ## Experiments